FIRSTRobotics/fms-manual/source/event-manager/match-play-test/interface.rst

 Indicates the state of the Robot:

 #.
 Left bubble - DS-to-Robot link status.
 If the DS and Robot are linked, this bubble will be green.
-If the station has been Bypassed, a “B” will appear in this bubble.
+If the station has been Bypassed, a "B" will appear in this bubble.
 If no link is established, the Team Light in the Player Station will flash at 1Hz (1 time per second) rate.
 #.
 Right bubble - Indicator would display in yellow marked area, but only shows when a Robot is connected.
 Mode and System state of the Robot.
-“A” indicates Autonomous Mode, “T” indicates Teleoperated mode.
+"A" indicates Autonomous Mode, "T" indicates Teleoperated mode.
 If the Robot is disabled, the bubble is red, it will be green when the Robot is enabled by FMS.

 Match Control (FCUI)